-Airtime Fairness is a familiar setting dating back to Wi-Fi 4 (probably even earlier).
+Airtime Fairness is a familiar setting dating back to Wi-Fi 4 (probably earlier).

-It ensures that each client in the network has equal access to air time with the broadcaster (Wi-Fi router, access point), no matters their operating system, Wi-Fi standard, operating mode, or signal strength.
+It ensures that each client in the network has equal access to air time with the broadcaster (Wi-Fi router, access point), regardless of their operating system, Wi-Fi standard, operating mode, or signal strength.

 "Equal" is the key here.
 We'll find out how "fair" it is.

-It’s very complicated to convey “air time” since Wi-Fi is a dynamic environment.
-That’s not to mention other related features, including MI-MO, MU-MIMO, and ODFMA.
+It's hard to define air time since Wi-Fi is a dynamic environment.
+That's not to mention other related features, including MI-MO, MU-MIMO, and ODFMA.